 - Practice mindfulness techniques like deep breathing and light yoga.

-Regardless of what stage you’re at in your treatment, it’s not too late to start making healthy lifestyle choices.
-For more information on recommended nutrition and fitness guidelines, talk to your doctor during your next appointment.
+Regardless of your cancer treatment stage, it’s never too late to make good lifestyle choices.
+For more information on nutrition and fitness guidelines, talk with your doctor during your next appointment.